Forest Management Plan frequently asked questions

 Other forest management activities

 Fire is an important component of forest health and for ecosystem functioning.
 DBCA’s fire management and prescribed burning program aims to manage biodiversity at a range of scales and is supported by research and over 60 years of operational experience.
-The department is committed to working with Noongar Traditional Owners to better understand, share and incorporate culture fire knowledge.
+In addition, the plan proposes research to investigate the impacts of fire management strategies on forest ecosystems and biodiversity for the 10-year term of the plan.

 The Western Shield program delivers fox and feral cat management to over 85 percent of the area covered by the plan and will continue to be a key approach for biodiversity conservation and maintaining forest health over the next 10 years.
 DBCA will also seek to identify new and innovative approaches to managing foxes, feral cats and other pest animals.